awsdocs/aws-organizations-docs/doc_source/orgs_monitoring.md

 ## Amazon CloudWatch Events<a name="orgs_cloudwatch-integration"></a>

 AWS Organizations can work with CloudWatch Events to raise "events" when administrator\-specified actions occur in an organization\.
 For example, because of the sensitivity of such actions, most administrators would want to be warned every time someone creates a new account in the organization, or when an administrator of a member account attempts to leave the organization\.
-You can configure CloudWatch Events rules that look for these actions and then send the generated events to administrator defined "targets"\.
+You can configure CloudWatch Events rules that look for these actions and then send the generated events to administrator\-defined targets\.
 Targets can be an Amazon SNS topic that emails or text messages its subscribers\.
-You could also create a simple AWS Lambda function that logs the details of the action for your later review\.
+You could also create an AWS Lambda function that logs the details of the action for your later review\.

 For a tutorial that shows how to enable CloudWatch Events to monitor key activity in your organization, see [Tutorial: Monitor Important Changes to Your Organization with CloudWatch Events ](orgs_tutorials_cwe.md)\.